codeforkjeff/conciliator/README.md

 2. Click "Add Standard Service..."

+3. Enter a URL based on the data source you wish to use.

-3. To reconcile against names from any VIAF source, type in:
+    To reconcile against names from any VIAF source, type in:

     ```
     http://localhost:8080/reconcile/viaf